Square Underwriting FAQs

 What if I don’t have the information requested?

-Providing complete and accurate information in a timely manner helps ensure that there are no unforeseen delays or unexpected risk mitigation that could impact your business.
-If you're having trouble providing the requested information, contact us straight away to discuss alternative information that you can provide.
+Providing complete and accurate information in a timely manner helps ensure there are no unforeseen delays or unexpected risk mitigation that could impact your business.
+If you’re having trouble providing the requested information, contact us right away to discuss alternative information you can provide.

 What happens at the end of the underwriting process?

 At the end of the underwriting process, Square may take different actions based on the level of risk of your business.
-For most businesses, you will be able to continue processing payments as normal.
+For most businesses, you’ll be able to continue processing payments as normal.

-For businesses that have a higher risk, Square may place one of the actions below on your account:
+For businesses that have a higher risk, Square may place one of these actions below on your account: